 L.A.
 Dodger File Chapter 11 Bankruptcy Protection

-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 It's MORNING EDITION, from NPR News.
 I'm Steve Inskeep.

-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 NPR's Mike Pesca has more.

-McCourt�is as defiant today as he was two months ago, when he traveled to New York to meet with the baseball commissioner, who declined to take the meeting.
+MIKE PESCA: McCourt is as defiant today as he was two months ago, when he traveled to New York to meet with the baseball commissioner, who declined to take the meeting.

 MONTAGNE: Nobody handed the Dodgers to me, and nobody's going to take it away.
 I think it is fundamentally wrong for any person to stand in the way of a transaction, which is a sound business transaction.

 PESCA: There's ample evidence that Fox knew it was dealing with a desperate buyer going through a divorce, and was therefore paying less than what the Dodgers were worth, says Craig Calcaterra, a lawyer who blogs about baseball at Hardball Talk.

 MONTAGNE: It would set a bogey for financial deals from TV stations for Major League Baseball teams at a painfully low level.
 The Dodger's TV rights should sell much higher.
 The upfront money from a TV deal should not be going - over half of it should not being going to Frank McCourt and Jamie McCourt's personal financial needs.

-Mike Pesca, NPR News.
+PESCA: Mike Pesca, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.